ryansobol/rack-bouncer/README.md

 *NOTE:* By default, the above paths are safe already.

+## warning

+I use this gem in a production Rails app and it works great.
+But in development, my app throws the following error whenever the `Rack::Bouncer` middleware is triggered:

+    !!
+Unexpected error while processing request: thread 0x1001d5258 tried to join itself

+I'm using the following versions of Ruby and Rails:

+    $ ruby -v
+    ruby 1.8.7 (2011-02-18 patchlevel 334) [i686-darwin10.7.0], MBARI 0x6770, Ruby Enterprise Edition 2011.03

+    $ rails -v
+    Rails 2.3.14

+If anyone has a suggestion, I'd appreciate your help.

 ## contributing

 Pull requests are very welcome.
 You'd be doing me a favor if you could test cover your enhancement and ensure the test suite passes *before* initiating a pull request.